Kansas State vs Montana State Players to Watch - First Round

 Montana State Players to Watch

-Battle tops the Bobcats in scoring (17.4 points per game), and produces 2.9 rebounds and 1 assists.
-He also puts up 0.8 steals and 0.5 blocked shots.
+Battle is the Bobcats' top scorer (17.4 points per game) and assist man (1), and averages 2.9 rebounds.

-Darius Brown II leads the Bobcats in assists (4.8 per game), and puts up 9.1 points and 4.5 rebounds.
-He also puts up 1.8 steals and 0 blocked shots.
+Darius Brown II tops the Bobcats in assists (4.8 per game), and posts 9.1 points and 4.5 rebounds.
+He also averages 1.8 steals and 0 blocked shots.

-Jubrile Belo is the Bobcats' top rebounder (6.1 per game), and he produces 13 points and 1 assists.
+Jubrile Belo is putting up a team-best 6.1 rebounds per contest.
+And he is delivering 13 points and 1 assists, making 58.3% of his shots from the field.

-Great Osobor is putting up 10 points, 4.5 rebounds and 1 assists per game, making 61.7% of his shots from the field.
+The Bobcats receive 10 points, 4.5 rebounds and 1 assists per game from Great Osobor.

-The Bobcats receive 4.5 points, 3.3 rebounds and 1.9 assists per game from Robert Ford III.
+Robert Ford III gets the Bobcats 4.5 points, 3.3 rebounds and 1.9 assists per game.
+He also puts up 0.9 steals and 0.1 blocked shots.

 Kansas State Top Performers (Last 10 Games)